Esri/arcgis-maps-sdk-java-samples/feature_layers/feature-collection-layer-from-portal/README.md

-# Feature Collection Layer From Portal
+# Feature collection layer from portal

 Create a feature collection layer from a portal item.